-A domain name is your online address.
+The domain name is your online address.
 Without it, you can’t exist on the internet.
 Domain names aren’t just ‘online addresses’ and they don’t only serve the purpose of technical shortcuts.

 A good, memorable domain name oftentimes makes a world of difference between a successful website and one that gets lost in this digital world.
 But, that is only the beginning.